 The dialogue is completely hit and miss, especially from the lead played by Liam Neeson.
 At times the dialogue is fitting and well delivered, and then other times, spoken words come across as highly unfitting or even childish.
 The musical score is the same thing again.
 Some moments feel impacting, and at other times the score is highly odd and becomes more of a distraction with music that doesn’t fit what’s on-screen.

 The action sequences here have their moments but movie lovers won’t be finding Liam Neeson throwing many punches or kicks in the feature.
 Most of the action comes from the big trucks and some moments where characters wrestle or briefly fight.
 Fights can feel crammed as they are in close quarters, and other moments of action included major errors that were distracting, and I was surprised they made the final cut of the film.
 Thanks to the repeated advertising of Kenworth Trucks, the blockbuster film can feel like the movie was made purely to be a promotional advertisement.

 Overall, Liam Neeson fans will generally know what to expect here.
 While some moments are pleasing with action from the big trucks, the concept is familiar yet still entertaining.
 The Ice Road quickly melts into something forgettable and includes some childishly cringe-worthy dialogue and a predictable plot.
 The film, at times, also feels like a lengthy advertisement for Kenworth trucks and the repeated use of this brand name feels forced.
 In the end, there are some moments I enjoyed here, and there are some I’ve already forgotten about.
-The Ice Road (2021) is Available in Australian Cinemas from August 12th!
+The Ice Road (2021) is Now Available on Blu-ray & DVD!